bbottema/lorem-ipsum-objects/README.txt

 In the normal creation process of a dummy object, the creator tries to use all constructors of the class until one worked.
-If you want to preselect the constructor that should be used, you can bind it to the ClassBinder:
+If you want to preselect the constructor that should be used, you can bind it to the ClassBindings:

-ClassBinder.bind(Class clazz, Constructor c);
+ClassBindings.add(Class clazz, Constructor c);

 To get the constructor, you normally would use reflection and then choose the needed one.